 Let’s learn how to back up your data to the cloud with CBackup.

 Step 2.
-Click the My Storage tab on the left side, and click the Add Cloud button, choose Google Drive and hit Add.
+Click the Storage tab on the left side, and choose Google Drive, hit Authorize Now.
 Then follow the on-screen guide to allow CBackup to access your Google Drive files.

 Step 3.
-Click New Task under the Backup Tasks tab.
+Click Backup PC to Public Cloud under the Backup tab.

-Step 6.
-Confirm your backup source and destination, click Start Backup and your data will be safely backed up to Google Drive.
+Step 4.
+Select the files or folders from your computer that need to backup in the Source section and select Google Drive as the backup destination.
+Click Start Backup and your data will be safely backed up to Google Drive.

 You don't need to worry about Google Drive freezing or keeping crashing and other issues that will affect your use.
 The problem of switching to CBackup can be solved immediately.
-Besides, if you need to back up more files but Google Drive does not have enough storage, CBackup also provides a more cost-effective and larger backup space.
-You can back up data to CBackup Cloud.Each account can try enough backup space for free for a period of time.
+Besides, if you need to back up more files but Google Drive does not have enough storage, CBackup also provides a more cost-effective and larger backup space as reasonable price.
+You can back up data to CBackup Cloud, with 10GB of free space per account, you can back up more data.
 Why not try it now?

 If you meet the “Google Drive deleted files keep coming back” issue on Android, iPhone, or PC, you can try the above 4 methods to fix it.
 If your Google Drive issue is really hard to solve, switch to another service to back up your data, and CBackup is a great choice for users with large amounts of data, which can protect your data professionally in the cloud and provide larger backup space, affordable and secure.